-See the full panel at: The Matrix Panel
+See the full panel at: The Matrix website - panel

 What Matrix does

-The MATRIX panel commissions research, analysis and studies, to help DfE build the evidence base for future science and R&D policies within wider innovation policy.
+The Matrix panel commissions research, analysis and studies, to help DfE build the evidence base for future science and R and D policies within wider innovation policy.

 The Matrix panel advises in three main areas:

-- The promotion of a culture of innovation and the importance of R and D and science & technology in the future, particularly with business and in regard to commercial exploitation activities.
+- the promotion of a culture of innovation and the importance of R and D and science and technology in the future, particularly with business and in regard to commercial exploitation activities.

-Find out more about what Matrix does: About Matrix
+Find out more about what Matrix does: Matrix website - about Matrix

 - advanced manufacturing